The Florida Boater’s Guide: A Handbook of Boating Laws and Responsibilities

 Surrounded by three expansive waterways—the Atlantic Ocean, the Gulf of Mexico, and a portion of the Caribbean Sea—the peninsula of Florida is a unique location for boating.
 From the Emerald Coast’s fishing spots to Key Largo’s shipwrecks and reefs, Florida offers many dazzling boating destinations.

 Use this handbook to familiarize yourself with steps to make all your boating outings safe and enjoyable.
 Remember, safety on Florida waterways is the responsibility of all boaters.

 - Navigation Rules

 - And much more…

-Any person who was born on or after January 1, 1988, operating a vessel powered by a motor of 10 horsepower or greater (including PWCs) must have a Florida Boating Safety Education ID Card.
+Any person who was born on or after January 1, 1988, operating a vessel powered by a motor of 10 horsepower or greater (including PWCs), must complete a Florida-approved boat education course.